pydy/pydy/docs/examples/carvallo-whipple.rst

 Holonomic Constraint
 ====================

-# this constraint is enforced so that the front wheel contacts the ground
+The front contact point :math:`f_n` and the rear contact point :math:`r_n` must both reside in the ground plane.

 .. jupyter-execute::